 These are actually a tuber and not a nut, and are high in fiber (especially prebiotic fiber), magnesium, potassium, and protein.

-They can be eaten whole (typically peeled), sliced, in a “nut-butter” type form, or made into a milk that's a great substitute for cow's, almond, or coconut milk.
+They can be eaten whole (typically peeled), sliced, in a “nut-butter” type form (see how to make a quick 30-second tigernut butter), or made into a milk that's a great substitute for cow's, almond, or coconut milk.

 They also go by the name chufa or ground nuts in some countries.